paldepind/simple-physics/README.md

 * Implement bezier curves instead of just straight lines
 * The physics still needs some tweaking.
 * Make the viewport follow the bike
+* Add ability to rotate the bike and smooth acceleration